List of Zyuden Sentai Kyoryuger characters: Jinarik

-Jinarik (ジナリック, Jinarikku), also known as the Demon King of Earth (土の魔王, Tsuchi no Maō), is a tire-themed member of the Neo-Deboth Army armed with a sword, possesses the ability to reconstruct his body even if he is destroyed, and is capable of sealing and controlling Zyudenryu.
+Jinarik (ジナリック, Jinarikku), also known as the Demon King of Earth (土の魔王, Tsuchi no Maō), is a tire-themed member of the Neo-Deboth Army who wields a sword, possesses the ability to reconstruct his body even if he is destroyed, and is capable of sealing and controlling Zyudenryu.
 He attacks and brainwashes Gigabragigas until Torin eventually frees the latter.
 Jinarik enlarges before he is destroyed by Brave Gigant BragiOh.